nuriel77/iri-playbook/docs/appendix.rst

    ansible-playbook -i inventory -v site.yml --tags=monitoring_role -e overwrite=true -e iotapm_nginx_password="mypassword"

+.. _gitConflicts:

 How to Handle Git Conflicts
 ===========================

-This is by no means a git tutorial, and the method suggested here has nothing to do with how one should use git.
+This is by no means a git tutorial, and the method suggested here has nothing to do with how one should be using git.

 Background